 The Conference on 10 May

-In the evening we continued networking at our "REFRESH Disco Chop".
-Together we chopped and cooked rescued veggies to music, reflected on the impressions of the day and shareed a delicious meal made from food that would otherwise have been wasted.
+The evening “REFRESH Disco Chop" provided further networking opportunities.
+Participants chopped and cooked rescued veggies to music, reflected on the impressions of the day and shared a delicious meal made from food that would otherwise have been wasted.
 The evening programme was planned and implemented by Feedback Global, Plataforma Aprofitem els Aliments (PAA) and CAMPUS-CETT-UB.

 Field Trips and Events on 9 May

 On the day before the conference four on hands experience were offered, featuring food waste innovators from business and civil society in the Barcelona area.

 The bike trip around the Agricultural Park of Gallecs, brought participants 15 km north of Barcelona.
 Between lush meadows and fields of this predominantely organically managed land, Gemma Safont I Artal and Albert Garcia Macian from the Consortium of Gallecs explained the history of the Park, its relevance for the local community in terms of sustainable food supply and recreational activities.
 The guided tour led to local producers and the agricultural cooperative.
 The tour ended with a picnic-style food tasting of local produce.